mplessing/pimatic-ethboard/README.md

-#pimatic-plugin-ethboard
+#pimatic-ethboard

-Plugin to control ethernet connected devices by tcp commands on boards from - <http://www.robot-electronics.co.uk>.
+Plugin to control ethernet/wifi devices by tcp/ip commands.
+Protocol is as defined for boards from - <http://www.robot-electronics.co.uk>.

 There are different boards with a combination of the following onboard devices:
    * Relays (16A @ 24VDC / 230VAC)